 St Nicholas Church in Rotherfield Greys contains the ornate tomb of Robert Knollys, Elizabeth I's treasurer who took charge of Mary Queen of Scots during her imprisonment; and of Robert's wife Katherine, a first cousin to Elizabeth I; and the effigies of their 16 children.
 The church curate reported in 1738 that, so poor were his parishioners, of the 'Absenters from ye Church there are a great many yet come but seldom [for] want of clothes'.
 Whilst the church's Revd J Ingram wrote of his experiment in 1823 to create jobs by cultivating opium: 'From its purity it was found of superior efficacy to that bought from Turkey or the East Indies, and I obtained a high price for it from the Society of Apothecaries Hall.'

 Greys Court (tel 01491 628 529), owned by the National Trust, is a sixteenth-century house of brick, flint and stone, erected in the ruins of a vast mansion that was castellated by the first Lord Grey in 1347 - with a licence from Edward III, in recognition of loyal service at the Battle of Crecy.
 Until recently the house was the home of Lady Brunner, a granddaughter of the actor Sir Henry Irving.
 The estate has a maze, two possibly Tudor towers, ruins and a large donkey wheel and horse wheel that were used for pumping up water.
-Opening times vary during the year but in general, in winter the house is open 11am-3pm and the gardens and Tea Room (10am-4pm), and in summer the hosue is open 1pm-5pm, gardens and tea room 10am-5pm.
-Admission (free to NT Members) for 2020 is £12.50, with a free cup of tea for walkers and cyclists.
+Opening times vary during the year but in general, in winter the house is open 11am-3pm and the gardens and Tea Room (10am-4pm), and in summer the house is open 1pm-5pm, gardens and tea room 10am-5pm.
+Admission (free to NT Members) for 2022 is £14.00 including gift aid, with a free cup of tea for walkers and cyclists.

 Henley, with its 300 listed buildings, is said to be the oldest settlement in Oxfordshire.